 So to those very few people who actually believed that the whole of me was greater than the sum of the parts of my life: thank you.
 Your faith in me helped instill in me one of the most important ingredient in this life: the knowledge that I could do anything, if I set my mind to it.

-And to those of you who thought that a girl with my background and history could never amount to anything – like my professor at university who, when I asked him for a letter of recommendation for law school snidely said “don’t get your hopes up”, well… this blog says it all.
+And to those of you who thought that a girl with my background and history could never amount to anything – like my professor at university who upon hearing that I had applied to Stanford and Yale, when I asked him for a letter of recommendation for law school, snidely said “don’t get your hopes up”, well… the name of that potty-mouthed site says it all.

 P.P.S.
 Along the way, I have picked up a couple of other mottos, to go with “You do what you gotta do.”
 In fact, I have three simple mottos – or rules, really – for life: